GeoMOER/geoAI/docs/units/_unit01/unit01-05_warm-up-r-spatial.md

 ```

 {% capture Hint %}
-**Further Reading** There are plenty of remote sensing indices that can be calculated from simple RGB imagery as well -- take a look [here](https://www.indexdatabase.de/db/i.php) for some ideas.
+**Further reading** There are plenty of remote sensing indices that can be calculated from simple RGB imagery as well -- take a look [here](https://www.indexdatabase.de/db/i.php) for some ideas.

 **Hint:** For those interested in doing less typing and learning more about R package development and maintenance, the `uavRst` [package](https://github.com/gisma/uavRst) contains these three and many more RGB indices in one simple function.
 The challenge is to get all the features of the package working, since it accesses the command line interfaces of SAGA, GRASS, and Orfeo toolbox.
 If you're keen to challenge yourself -- good luck!